-Also, lines can be used to create visual hierarchy, such as thicker lines to denote more important information.
+Also, lines can be used to create a visual hierarchy, such as thicker lines to denote more important information.
 Too many lines can create visual clutter and confusion for the user.
 By understanding how to effectively use lines in visual design, designers can create a more engaging and intuitive user experience.

 Visual design vs. usability

-Usability describes how a user interacts with an interface, such as a website, software, or a mobile app.
+Usability describes how a user interacts with an interface, such as a website, software, or mobile app.
 It’s about improving the ease of use for the user.
 The interface is assessed in terms of five quality components to evaluate how feasible it is for the user.

 Evaluation of Usability

 On the surface, usability is all about making websites easier to navigate, making sure it works well, and using usability testing to evaluate how satisfied the user is.
 It shows how easy it is for a user to navigate websites, software, or applications.
 Usability is not a single value of the user interface.
 Instead, it is a combination of various elements.